Back to Blog

 Importance of Lowering Operating Ratio

-At the end of the day, consolidating networks, eliminating less efficient lanes, increasing speeds and sizes of trains, and reducing payrolls are all in the name of decreasing ORs.
-The OR is the most common metric used to measure the success rate by a railway’s investors.
-The operating ratio represents how much a company needs to spend to make a dollar.
+At the end of the day, consolidating networks, eliminating less efficient lanes, increasing speeds and sizes of trains, and reducing payrolls are all in the name of decreasing the operating ratio (OR).
+The OR is the most common metric used to measure the success rate by a railway’s investors and it represents how much a company needs to spend to make a dollar.

 However, this focus on OR may have certain drawbacks because the priority is placed on short term gains.
 As a result, these railroads tend to focus on traffic that fits this model and do not seek shippers who are not a good fit.